 ECSS-Q-ST-80_0720285

-The SPAP shall contain a description and justification of the measures to be applied for the handling of critical software, including the analyses to be performed and the standards applicable for critical software.
+The SPAP shall contain a description and justification of the measures to be applied for the handling of critical software, including the dependability and safety analyses to be performed and the standards applicable for critical software.

+Software security

+The SPAP shall contain a description of and justification of the measures to be applied for handling of security related software, including the security analysis to be performed and the standards applicable to sensitive software.

+The SPAP shall contain at least a security assurance section containing at least references to the documents and section titles that capture the related security and any additional security assurance activities documented in the security file.

 Software documentation and configuration management

 ECSS-Q-ST-80_0720286